Overview of University City, Charlotte

 University City is on the boundary between school districts and it’s sometimes hard to get a straight answer as to what your home school is.
 It will definitely depend on how far north you live.
 But when it comes to magnet schools, Nathaniel Alexander Elementary School, James Martin Middle School, Vance High School were created in order to accommodate all of the incoming employees to the University Research Park and their families.
 Additionally, North Carolina removed their cap for charter schools in 2012, so several new schools are in the planning stages in U-City.

-If you’re interested in private options, Cannon School serves pre-K through high school, is very highly recommended, and has dual accreditation.
-Only you know what is best for your child, but hopefully we've given you some good information from which to start your research.
+If you’re interested in private options, Cannon School serves Pre-K through high school, is very highly recommended, and has dual accreditation.

 View Guide To Charlotte